 8. Under subsection (c), to obtain control of an electronic document of title a person must be able to identify each electronic copy as authoritative or nonauthoritative and identify itself as the person to which each authoritative electronic copy has been issued or transferred.
 In addition, the person must have the exclusive power to prevent others from adding or changing an identified person to which each authoritative electronic copy has been issued or transferred and to transfer control of each authoritative copy.
 However, once it is established that a person has received those powers, subsection (f) provides a presumption of exclusivity.
 Consequently, a person asserting control need not prove exclusivity in order to make out a prima facie case.
 Application of the presumption will be governed also by Section 1-206 (effects of a presumption under the UCC) and applicable non-UCC law (including rules of procedure and evidence).
-In addition, subsection (d) contains two qualifications of the term "exclusive" as used in subsection (a)(1)(Bc)(3).
-A power can be "exclusive" under subsection (a)(1)(Bc)(3) even if one or both of these qualifications apply.
+In addition, subsection (d) contains two qualifications of the term "exclusive" as used in subsection (c)(3).
+A power can be "exclusive" under subsection (c)(3) even if one or both of these qualifications apply.

-Subsection (e) provides that in certain circumstances a power is not shared within the meaning of subsection (d)(2) and, consequently, the relaxation of the exclusivity requirement provided by subsection (d)(2) does not apply, and, consequently, a person's power is not exclusive.
-Subsection (e) provides that a person does not share an exclusive power with another person if the person can exercise the power only with the other person's cooperation (subsection (e)(1)) but the other person either (i) can exercise of the power unilaterally without the person's cooperation (subsection (e)(2)(A)) or (ii) is the transferor to the person (transferee) of an interest in the controllable electronic record. document of title (subsection (e)(2)(B)).
-It follows that a person in that situation which subsection (e) applies does not have control because it does not have the requisite based on its exclusive power.
-Concerning the exclusivity of powers, including
+Subsection (e) provides that in certain circumstances a power is not shared within the meaning of subsection (d)(2), the relaxation of the exclusivity requirement provided by subsection (d)(2) does not apply, and, consequently, a person's power is not exclusive.

-(although it might have control through another person under subsection (g), discussed below, or if another person having control is acting as the person's agent).
-As to the rationale for disqualifying a transferee (which includes a secured party in a secured transaction) from a transferor to the transferee, as provided in subsection (e)(2)(B), from the benefit of shared control under subsection (d)(2), and limitations on shared control and for examples, see generally of the operation of subsection (e) (in the context of the similar provision in Section 12-105, Comment), see Section 12-105, Comments 5 and 9.
+Subsection (e) provides that a person does not share an exclusive power with another person if the person can exercise the power only with the other person's cooperation (subsection (e)(1)) but the other person either (i) can exercise of the power without the person's cooperation (subsection (e)(2)(A)) or (ii) is the transferor to the person (transferee) of an interest in the document of title (subsection (e)(2)(B)).
+It follows that a person to which subsection (e) applies does not have control based on its exclusive powers (although it might have control through another person under subsection (g), discussed below, or if another person having control is acting as the person's agent).
+As to the rationale for disqualifying a transferee (which includes a secured party in a secured transaction) from a transferor to the transferee, as provided in subsection (e)(2)(B), from the benefit of shared control under subsection (d)(2), and for examples of the operation of subsection (e) (in the context of the similar provision in Section 12-105), see Section 12-105, Comments 5 and 9.